hivemq/mqtt-cli/docs/_docs/tls.md

 **NOTE**: TLS command line options will always override default properties configurations.

-**NOTE**: It is also possible to mix between styles of configurations e.g. using a default properties truststore and having a keystore or client certificate and private key provided via command line option.
+**NOTE**: It is also possible to mix between styles of configurations e.g. using a default properties truststore and having a keystore or client certificate and private key provided via the command line option.

 ***